Property Photos & Pricing

 Boston Cooking Classes & Wine Pairings

-My mom and I learned the secrets of Italian cooking from my two Italian grandmothers; and in each cooking class, we share these family recipes with you.
+My mom and I learned the secrets of Italian cooking from my two Italian grandmothers, and in each cooking class, we share our family recipes with you.

 Let’s start with antipasto!
-When in season, we’ll prepare fiori di zucca ripieni – stuffed squash flowers, or zucchini oreganata – thinly sliced baked squash garnished with breadcrumbs, or involtini di melanzane, stuffed rolled eggplant, or polpettini di melanzane, eggplant bites – to name a few.
+When in season, we’ll prepare fiori di zucca ripieni – stuffed squash flowers or zucchini oreganata – thinly sliced baked squash garnished with breadcrumbs, or stuffed red peppers with Italian herbs, involtini di melanzane, stuffed rolled eggplant, or polpettini di melanzane, eggplant bites – to name a few.
 You’ll learn the art of rolling out gnocchi, stuffing ravioli Capresi and preparing authentic risotto.

-Main courses follow with specialties such as spigola al limone – sea bass with organic lemon sauce, or pesce all’acqua pazza – cod steamed with a light cherry tomato sauce, or vitello Positanese – veal Positano style, or pollo con le erbe e limone – pollo with herbs and lemon.
-Every lunch or dinner ends with a hand-made dessert such as: torta, Italian cake, semi-freddo, biscotti or crostate – Italian pie.
+Main courses follow with specialties such as spigola al limone – sea bass with organic lemon sauce, or pesce all’acqua pazza – fresh white cod steamed with a light cherry tomato sauce, or vitello Positanese – veal Positano style, or pollo con le erbe e limone – pollo with herbs and lemon.
+Every lunch or dinner ends with a dolce, traditional dessert.

 A History Note On Boston